-General operating grants support organizations that lead grassroots organizing work across Minnesota.
+Giving Project grants provide general operating support to organizations led by and for BIPOC that lead grassroots organizing work across Minnesota.

-Organizations led by and serving Black people, Indigenous people, and people of color applied online earlier this year.
-Eligible organizations needed to tell us about their organized constituency base and specific goals and strategies.
-We wanted to learn about how they build power in their communities to push for systems change.
+Eligible organizations needed to tell us about their organized constituency base, specific goals and strategies.
+We ask applicants to tell us how they build power in their communities to push for systems change.

-Applicant organizations can apply for up to $15,000 general operating support.
+Applicant organizations can apply for $15,000 general operating support.

 - Giving Project Grant Guidelines And Application Packet